Charles Gaines (artist): Art career

+Curatorial Projects

+Gaines developed numerous curatorial projects as part of his artistic research.
+Two early exhibitions focused on black artists engaged in abstraction.
+In 1974, he curated the exhibition "Black Artists, Recent Attitudes" at the art gallery art Fresno State University, which featured primarily abstract works by Romare Bearden, Norman Lewis, Ernest Crichlow, Martin Puryear and Raymond Saunders - artists who became a major source of encouragement for Gaines.
+He staged "Black Artists, Recent Attitudes II" at Fresno State University in 1982, which included Robert Blackburn, Melvin Edwards, Elizabeth Catlett, Edward Clark, Martin Puryear, William Hutson, and William T. Williams.

 Exhibitions

-After his first New York City exhibition at Cinque Gallery in 1972, Charles Gaines was included in the 1975 Whitney Biennial at the Whitney Museum of American Art in New York City.
-In the 1980s, Charles Gaines was represented by and had solo exhibitions at Leo Castelli Gallery and John Weber Gallery in New York.
+After his first New York City exhibition at Cinque Gallery in 1972, Gaines was included in the 1975 Whitney Biennial at the Whitney Museum of American Art in New York City.
+His work was included in the traveling group exhibition Numerals: 1924-1977, organized by Leo Castelli Gallery and the Yale University Art Gallery, in 1978.
+In the 1980s, he was represented by and had solo exhibitions at Leo Castelli Gallery and John Weber Gallery in New York.
 He has shown at Margo Leavin Gallery in Los Angeles, Young Hoffman in Chicago, Richard Heller Gallery in San Francisco, and Galerie Lavignes-Bastille in Paris, among others.
 In 2006 Gaines began to exhibit with Susanne Vielmetter Los Angeles Projects, and in 2014 with Paula Cooper Gallery, New York.

-Most recently, he was included in 56th Venice Biennale, curated by Okwui Enwezor in 2015.
+Gaines was included in 56th Venice Biennale, curated by Okwui Enwezor in 2015.
 His work has been included in other major group exhibitions, including the 2007 Venice Biennale, "Blues for Smoke" (Museum of Contemporary Art, Los Angeles, 2012) and Now Dig This!
 Art and Black Los Angeles 1960 – 1980, curated by Kellie Jones at the Hammer Museum and Under the Big Black Sun: 1974–1981, at the Museum of Contemporary Art, Los Angeles which was curated by Paul Schimmel as part of the 2011 Getty's Pacific Standard Time initiative, Gaines was featured in two prominent Los Angeles exhibitions:

 In 2012 the Pomona College Museum of Art and the Pitzer Art Gallery in Claremont, CA, exhibited In The Shadow of Numbers, Charles Gaines Selected Works from 1975 to 2012 which involved a collaborative musical performance with Terry Adkins.
 Charles Gaines: Gridwork 1974–1999, the artist's first survey exhibition, was organized by The Studio Museum in Harlem in July 2014.